By James Eliot, Markets & Finance Editor

 4. Citadel Securities and Market Making

 Citadel Securities, a leader in market making, heavily relies on complex algorithms to provide liquidity.
 By adjusting prices in real-time based on evolving market data, Citadel can effectively manage order flow and reduce spreads, contributing to over 27% of all U.S. equities trading volume in early 2023.
-Their technology-driven approach exemplifies how algorithms not only handle trades but underpin entire market infrastructure.
+Their technology-driven approach exemplifies how algorithms not only handle trades but underpin entire market infrastructure, a reflection of how AI is redefining various sectors, including finance.

 Top Tools and Solutions for Algorithmic Trading